lmas/lmas.github.io/src/index.md

 > You can find my latest projects on my [Forgejo] instance or out of date
 > archives on [Github].
 >
-> If you want to contact me directly, send a [Mail] or a message using
+> If you want to contact me directly, send a [mail] or a message using
 > <a rel="me" href="https://social.larus.se/@lmas">ActivityPub</a>
 > (aka Mastodon).